stephanmah/UniFork/README.md

 # GTRI IT Web Management (based on PHP)
-This project contains the basic structure of the GTRI IT Web Management web application based on PHP, with authentication and installation of a database.
+This project contains the basic structure of the UniFork web application based on PHP, with authentication and installation of a database.